-Cash used in operating activities was approximately \$14.2 million and \$14.5 million for the years ended December 31, 2017 and 2016, respectively.
-The difference of approximately \$0.3 million in cash from operating activities is primarily due to a decrease of approximately \$2.1 million from a change in accounts payable and accrued liabilities and an increase of approximately \$1.8 million in the change in deferred revenue for the year ended December 31, 2017 as compared to the same period in 2016.
-Furthermore, there was a net decrease in the change in CIRM liability of approximately \$2.8 million.
+Cash used in operating activities was approximately \$6.8 million and \$13.9 million for the years ended December 31, 2019 and 2018, respectively.
+The difference of approximately \$7.1 million in cash from operating activities is primarily due to a decrease of approximately \$7.5 million in net loss for the year ended December 31, 2019 as compared to the same period in 2018.
+Furthermore, there was a change of approximately \$1.0 million in stock-based compensation expense and a change of approximately \$0.4 million in prepaid expenses and other current assets for the year ended December 31, 2019 as compared to the same period in 2018.
 To the extent we obtain sufficient capital and/or long-term debt funding and are able to continue developing our product candidates, including as we expand our technology portfolio, engage in further research and development activities, and, in particular, conduct pre-clinical studies and clinical trials, we expect to continue incurring substantial losses, which will generate negative net cash flows from operating activities.

-We had cash flow provided by investing activities of approximately \$5.0 million and cash flow used in of approximately \$5.2 million for the years ended December 31, 2017 and 2016, respectively.
-The increase in cash provided by investing activities for the year ended December 31, 2017 as compared to the same period of 2016 is primarily due to the net effect from purchases, sales, and maturities of marketable securities.
+We had cash flow provided by (used in) investing activities of approximately \$(3.0) million and \$4.7 million for the years ended December 31, 2019 and 2018, respectively.
+The decrease in cash provided by investing activities for the year ended December 31, 2019 as compared to the same period of 2018 is primarily due to the net effect from purchases, sales, and maturities of marketable securities.

-We had cash flow provided by financing activities of approximately \$11.6 million and \$18.6 million for the years ended December 31, 2017 and 2016, respectively.
-The decrease in cash provided by financing activities for the year ended December 31, 2017 as compared to the same period of 2016 is primarily due to the net proceeds from the sale of common stock.
-During 2016 we received net proceeds of approximately \$13.9 million compared to approximately \$11.1 million over the same period of 2017.
-Furthermore, we received approximately \$4.8 million in loan proceeds under our CIRM Loan Agreement in 2016 compared to \$0.5 million in the same period of 2017.
+We had cash flow provided by financing activities of approximately \$9.2 million and \$6.9 million for the years ended December 31, 2019 and 2018, respectively.
+The increase in cash provided by financing activities for the year ended December 31, 2019 as compared to the same period of 2018 is primarily due to the net proceeds from the sale of common stock.
+During 2019 we received net proceeds of approximately \$9.2 million compared to approximately \$6.7 million over the same period of 2018.
+Furthermore, we received \$0.1 million from stock option exercises in 2018 compared to nominal proceeds received in 2019.